nolanankrum/projects/README.md

 ```
 ![losingcpu](https://user-images.githubusercontent.com/107952281/232852373-ad23d5cf-b216-4fc5-a1a3-b7e9f51cf09d.png)

-(A side note, the computer is restricted to randomly enter only 'r', 'p', or 's', so you can still lose while entering 'r', 'p', or 's'.
+(A side note, the computer is restricted to randomly choose only 'r', 'p', or 's', so you can still lose while entering 'r', 'p', or 's'.
 ```
 You chose p and computer chose s.
 You lost :(
 ```